gethop-dev/buddy-auth.jwt-oidc/README.md

 * `:max-cached-tokens` which is the maximum amount of cached ID Token validation results.
 It has to be an integer value greater than zero.
 If not specified, the default value is 50.
+* `:logger` a value that implements the `duct.logger/Logger` protocol.
+If not `nil`, the library will log any relevant issues that may prevent tokens from being validated (e.g., inability to get the JWKS URL, getting invalid keys in the JWKS document, etc.)

 Example (using all optional configuration keys):